-- Overall the Council has a borrowing requirement of £245m by 2017/18. £126m of this is currently temporarily funded from internal sources (balances and reserves).
+- Overall the Council has a borrowing requirement of £260m by 2018/19. £217m of this is currently temporarily funded from internal sources (balances and reserves).
 Based on current plans and forecasts, the Council will have to externally borrow a minimum of £150m over the MTFS period. - Consideration will be given to all forms of borrowing/financing at the most advantageous time, as set out in the Strategy.
-This will include the PWLB, markets, Bond issues etc - Against this background and the risks within the economic forecast, caution will be adopted with the 2015/16 treasury operations.
-The Service Director of Finance will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances: - if it was felt that there was a significant risk of a sharp FALL in long and short term rates (e.g. due to a marked increase of risks around relapse into recession or of risks of deflation), then long term borrowings will be postponed, and potential rescheduling from fixed rate funding into short term borrowing will be considered. - if it was felt that there was a significant risk of a much sharper RISE in long and short term rates than that currently forecast then the portfolio position will be reappraised with the likely action that fixed rate funding will be drawn whilst interest rates are still lower than they will be in the next few years - The use of internal resources in lieu of borrowing is likely to be the most cost effective means of financing capital expenditure in 2015/16.
-However, subject to the future use of reserves, this will only defer rather avoid the need for long-term borrowing at some point over the MTFS period and, - The proportion of the revenue budget servicing debt is currently around 9%.
-This is forecast to increase to around 12% by 2017/18.
+This will include the PWLB, markets, Bond issues etc - Against this background and the risks within the economic forecast, caution will be adopted with the 2016/17 treasury operations.
+The Service Director of Finance will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances: - o if it was felt that there was a significant risk of a sharp FALL in long and short term rates (e.g. due to a marked increase of risks around relapse into recession or of risks of deflation), then long term borrowings will be postponed, and potential rescheduling from fixed rate funding into short term borrowing will be considered. - o if it was felt that there was a significant risk of a much sharper RISE in long and short term rates than that currently forecast then the portfolio position will be reappraised with the likely action that fixed rate funding will be drawn whilst interest rates are still lower than they will be in the next few years - The use of internal resources in lieu of borrowing is likely to be the most cost effective means of financing capital expenditure in 2016/17.
+However, subject to the future use of reserves, this will only defer rather avoid the need for long-term borrowing at some point over the MTFS period and, - The proportion of the revenue budget servicing debt is currently around 9.5% This is forecast to increase to around 13.7% by 2018/19.

 - The Annual Investment Strategy sets out the minimum acceptable credit quality of counterparties for inclusion on the lending list.
-There are no significant changes to the investment strategy in 2015/16 - The Chief Financial Officer is authorised to limit, but not extend, the criteria for investment set out in the Treasury Management Strategy
+There are no significant changes to the investment strategy in 2016/17. - The Chief Financial Officer is authorised to limit, but not extend, the criteria for investment set out in the Treasury Management Strategy